wxhaooo/lyra/README.md

-[TOC]

-# LYRA

-## Attention

-__lyra is research project in our lab.
-Please do not distribute any source code in website.__
+# Lyra: A Thin Shell Simulator with FEM and FDM

+You can know how to compile and use lyra in the documentation.
+For evaluating our method, please see `Report.pdf` and `Manuscript_Appendix.pdf` in root dictionary.
+For implementation, `include` fold include header and `src` include source code and `src/main.cpp` is entry for lyra.

 ## Introduction

 lyra is thin shell simulator name we give our program which solve PDE of deformable object by Finite Element Method (FEM) in space and Implicit Finite Difference Method (FDM) in time.
 Lyra provide large time step physical simulation by backward Euler.
 For evaluating internal force, specially, stretch force and shear force in plane and bending force out of plane, FEM is necessary numerical tool.
 Moreover, lyra provide simple external force implementation such as gravity, wind and point group constraint for generating interesting results.
-Unfortunately, robust thin shell simulator with collision dectection and response is a hard and burdensome task, we don't implement those important and impressive traits in the simple simulator.
+Unfortunately, robust thin shell simulator with collision detection and response is a hard and burdensome task, we don't implement those important and impressive traits in the simple simulator.

 ## Dependencies